 We Can Help You Develop a Plan

 Creating a character development plan is so important.
 We have several resources to help you do just that.
 You’re in this for the long term.
 Your child needs your help.
 We have developed several parenting tools that break things down into small pieces.
-We know that a child who has ADD or ADHD needs instructions in small steps.
+We know that a child who has ADHD needs instructions in small steps.
 Here are the resources we use in our counseling practice to help these kids and you can use them at home as well.

 We’ve designed a Strategic Reading Plan to guide you through these six books in ten weeks.
 You can download it here.

 You may want to attend a live parenting seminar in your area.
 You also may want some help developing a specific action plan for your child by scheduling a phone coaching session with Dr. Scott Turansky.
 And don’t forget to sign up for free email parenting tips if you haven’t done so already.